shyampurk/Vonage-Hotline-App/README.md

 Open the [callee contact information file](client/src/app/contacts.json).

-You will see five predefined callee names and a defaulnumber placeholder "1234" assigned to each fo them.
-Replace the default number for Bob with an actual PSTN numbers (without the '+' sign).
+You will see five predefined callee names and a defaul number placeholder "1234" assigned to each fo them.
+Replace the default number for Bob with your mobile numbers (without the '+' sign).
+This will be used to test the app to mobile call.